davcisneros0/PHPDocsForMe/README.md

     - Part of the application that is responsible for presenting data or the user
     - Typically an HTML file or template
     - Part of the MWC architecture

+# Partials
+    - Reusable pieces of code or templates that can be included in other files
+    - Used for headers, footers, nav menus, or any section of a web page that is repeated across multiple pages